musicurgy/instruct_llama/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This github aims to producer higher quality instructions for use in lanuage model finetune/lora training **The following is the readme from the original stanford_alpaca github:**
+This repo aims to producer higher quality instructions using GPT-4 for use in lanuage model finetune/lora training

+## The following is the readme from the original stanford_alpaca repo:

 This is the repo for the Stanford Alpaca project, which aims to build and share an instruction-following LLaMA model.
 The repo contains:
 - The [52K data](#data-release) used for fine-tuning the model